General Statement of Duties

 Bachelor level Connecticut LADC will be considered

-Interested qualified candidates should submit letter of intent and resume to Human Resource:
+Interested qualified candidates should submit a letter of intent and resume to Human Resource:

 Fax 203-748-2604 or click here to email your resume.